CuriousJr101/ICP2017F/Homework/2/README.md

     'x'
 ```

-This command creates a 1x1 character arrat variable *b* that has a value of 'x' and is added to the workspace.
+This command creates a 1x1 character array variable, *b*, that is the character 'x' and is added to the workspace.

 ```MATLAB
 >> c = true